streamingfast/substreams/docs/tutorials/ethereum/exploring-ethereum/map_filter_transactions_module.md

 ### Applying Filters

 The filters are specified as a query-encoded string (`param1=value1&param2=value2&param3=value3`).
-In this example, only two parameters are support, `from` and `to`, which you can use to create filters, such as:
+In this example, only two parameters are supported, `from` and `to`, which you can use to create filters, such as:

 ```yml
 map_filter_transactions: "from=0x89e51fa8ca5d66cd220baed62ed01e8951aa7c40&to=0xdAC17F958D2ee523a2206206994597C13D831ec7"